sfc-gh-jyost/Sentry/README.md

-This is a repository containing the Streamlit version of the [Snowflake security dashboards][1].
+JY This is a repository containing the Streamlit version of the [Snowflake security dashboards][1].

 ![Main page screenshot](./docs/assets/main_page.png "Sentry main page screenshot")